JohnCoker/pictureframe/config/raspberrypi/README.md

 ### 1.1.
 Install Linux

-Download from the [Raspoberry Pi Downloads page](https://www.raspberrypi.org/downloads/raspbian/) the "Raspbian Stretch with Desktop" and burn the image to a microSDHC card.
+Download from the [Raspoberry Pi Downloads page](https://www.raspberrypi.org/downloads/raspbian/) the "Raspberry Pi OS with Desktop" and burn the image to a microSDHC card.
 Insert the card into the slot on the bottom of the Pi.

 Plug the HDMI port into your TV and attach a keyboard and mouse to the USB ports.